 4. Pricing transparency (or at least a starting point)

-"How much does it cost?" is the question on every prospective patient's mind, and the best med spa websites answer it instead of dodging it.
+"How much does it cost?" is the question on every prospective patient's mind, and the best med spa websites answer it instead of dodging it (here's what a med spa website actually costs).
 That doesn't always mean a full price list — for many clinics it's "starting at" prices, package ranges, or a transparent consultation fee.
 The goal is to remove the anxiety that makes people bounce to a competitor who was upfront.

 Hiding all pricing behind "call for a quote" filters out price-sensitive patients, sure — but it also filters out plenty of qualified, ready-to-book patients who simply won't chase a number.
 Giving even a directional figure signals confidence and respect for the patient's time, and it pre-qualifies the people who do reach out.